-Cafeteria and food policy: All students receive a free breakfast from 7:45am - 8:05am. in the cafeteria.
+Cafeteria and food policy: All students receive breakfast free of charge from 7:45am - 8:05am.
 Students may bring a well-balanced lunch from home or they may purchase one from the cafeteria.
 Our school cafeteria menus are shared with families at the beginning of each month.
 Students or parents may put money into an account or pay each day.
 Free or reduced-price lunches are available to students who apply and who qualify.
 Student lunches are \$2.25.
 Students who qualify for a reduced lunch eat at no cost except for a la carte items such as ice cream, etc. There is a borrowing process for students who forget to bring money.
 Money must be repaid the next day.
 After three borrows, a student will not be allowed to borrow again.
 A healthy alternative lunch will be provided.
 No student will go without lunch.

 Parents may eat with their children outside in the Rainbow Garden only.
 If you choose to eat outside, other students may not join in during this special time you have set aside to have lunch with your child.
-Parents/guardians may bring outside lunches, such as those from fast-food and other restaurants, for their child only, to be eaten during the designated lunch period (not during designated class time).
+Parents/guardians may bring outside lunches, such as those from fast-food and other restaurants, for their child only, to be eaten during the designated lunch period (not during class time).
 Parents/guardians may not bring food for other students.
+Parents/guardians should not bring animals or non-Bay Vista students or young siblings with them for lunch as it is a safety concern.